omaraldawud/mern-mini-erp/README.md

 Welcome to the **Full-Stack MERN Mini-Series**!
 This project walks through the essentials of building and deploying a MERN stack application step by step — perfect for anyone looking to quickly learn how to take a project from local development to live production.

-## THIS DEPLOYMENT ONLY CONTAINS BACKEND, FRONTEND WILL BE PUSHED BY OCT-10-25.
+## THIS DEPLOYMENT ONLY CONTAINS BACKEND and UNTESTED FRONTEND.
+ WILL BE PUSHED BY OCT-10-25.
 YOU CAN FORK THIS BACKEND AND BUILD YUOR OWN FRONT END REACT UI.

 ## 🎯 Series Overview

-This repository contains the source code used throughout the video series.
+# Note: This repository contains the source code used throughout the this demo with video series.
 Each video builds upon the last, covering key topics in modern full-stack web development:

 1. **Deploying your Node.js/Express Server to Railway**
    Learn how to host your backend API on [Railway](https://railway.app) with ease.